BobErgot/Quantitative-Investment-Strategies-Platform/DESIGN-README.txt

     a.
 ControllerImpl - The controller implementation that receives all its inputs from an InputStream object and transmits all outputs to a PrintStream object.
 It also interacts with the model based on the received input from the user.
+2. Features - This interface has various modular functions to have any generalized flow of operation for any type of application.
+    a.
+GeneralController - The controller implementation is designed for implementing GUI View.
+All the features from the interface is implemented and it dynamically calls functions that, in this use case assigns action listeners in the view.